holliscrowder/pathfinder/README.md

 Welcome to PathFinder!
 Start your journey towrad achieving your goals today.
 Whether you're setting new aspirations or tracking progress on your existing path, PathFinder is here to guide you every step of the way.
 Let's find your path to success together!

+The app is live on: _https://pathfinder-q3rc.onrender.com_ (note: the app is on a free tier, so the request could take up to 50 seconds the first time)

 ---

 ## Features